juampe/cardano-docker/README.md

 # A complex building proccess recipe to build cardano.🔥

 * Unable to use Github action due to service limitations
-* Unable to use qemu with amd64 due to ghc-pkg OFD hLock
-* Build in amd64 2VCPU 8GMEM 30GSSD with 4G swapfile
+* For amd64 build in amd64 2VCPU 8GMEM 50GSSD with 4G swapfile
-* Build in arm64v8 t4g.large 2VCPU 8GMEM 30GSSD Gravitron with 4G swapfile
+* For arm64 build in arm64 t4g.large 2VCPU 8GMEM 30GSSD Gravitron with 4G swapfile
+* For arm64 build in arm64 raspberry pi 4VCPU 8GMEM 120GSSD with 4G swapfile
+* For riscv64 build in qemu in amd64 4VCPU 20GMEM 50GHD with 8GSSD swapfile

 # Build your own container. 🏗️
-From a ubuntu:groovy prepare for docker build multiarch environment.
+From a ubuntu:hirsute prepare for docker build multiarch environment.

 At the moment, due to described qemu emulation problems, the container is built in the same architecture.